TITLE 17 – BANKS AND BANKING

 Band Ordinance 41-98, § 10.

-§ 11.
+§ 12.
 Suspension of Operation.

-• (c) In lieu of the immediate suspension of the operation of the Loan Fund, the Secretary-Treasurer may submit a written notice with respect to practices or violations for the purpose of investigation and review so that the Loan Committee may have a reasonable time within which to correct any deficiencies.
-If corrections are not made within the time stated in the notice, the Band Assembly, by formal action, may suspend the operation of the loan fund in accordance with this section.
+(2) submit a written notice with respect to practices or violations for the purpose of investigation and review so that the Office of Management and Budget may have a reasonable time within which to correct any deficiencies.
+If corrections are not made within the time stated in the notice, the Band Assembly or Secretary-Treasurer, by written notice to the Office of Management and Budget, may suspend the operation of the Revolving Loan Fund in accordance with this section.

 Historical and Statutory Notes